Sylius/Sylius/docs/book/themes/themes.rst

 Themes
 ======

-Theming is method of customizing how do your channels look like in Sylius.
-Each channel can have a different Theme.
+Theming is a method of customizing how your channels look like in Sylius.
+Each channel can have a different tqheme.

 How to enable themes in a project?
 ----------------------------------